techhat/core/doc/deployment-guide/Install-CentOS-RHEL-6.5-AdminNode.md

     Verify that you can access the RPM repository yum repolist

-Verify that you see dell-ocb in the list and its status is >0 (the number of packages that were found)
+Verify that you see ocb in the list and its status is >0 (the number of packages that were found)

         yum -y install http://yum.postgresql.org/9.3/redhat/rhel-6-x86_64/pgdg-centos93-9.3-1.noarch.rpm
         yum -y install http://mirrors.kernel.org/fedora-epel/6/x86_64/epel-release-6-8.noarch.rpm